mailgun/groupcache/README.md

 )

 func ExampleUsage() {

+    // NOTE: It is important to pass the same peer `http://192.168.1.1:8080` to `NewHTTPPoolOpts`
+    // which is provided to `pool.Set()` so the pool can identify which of the peers is our instance.
+    // The pool will not operate correctly if it can't identify which peer is our instance.

-    // Keep track of peers in our cluster and add our instance to the pool `http://192.168.1.1:8080` pool := groupcache.NewHTTPPoolOpts("http://192.168.1.1:8080", &groupcache.HTTPPoolOptions{})
+    // Pool keeps track of peers in our cluster and identifies which peer owns a key. pool := groupcache.NewHTTPPoolOpts("http://192.168.1.1:8080", &groupcache.HTTPPoolOptions{})

-    // Add more peers to the cluster (Ensure our instance is included) pool.Set("http://192.168.1.1:8080", "http://192.168.1.2:8080", "http://192.168.1.3:8080")
+    // Add more peers to the cluster You MUST Ensure our instance is included in this list else
+    // determining who owns the key accross the cluster will not be consistent, and the pool won't
+    // be able to determine if our instance owns the key. pool.Set("http://192.168.1.1:8080", "http://192.168.1.2:8080", "http://192.168.1.3:8080")

     server := http.Server{